About Little Window Acupuncture & Chinese Medicine

 Moxibustion

 Moxa refers to a prepared form of Chinese mugwort (Ai Ye 艾叶) that is burned near the individual’s skin in order to warm and move Qi and Blood in the channels.
-In some cases, I may send you home with a stick of your very own moxa, a powerful tool you can use to continue your treatment between appointments.
+In some cases, we may send you home with a stick of your very own moxa, a powerful tool you can use to continue your treatment between appointments.

 Shiatsu